Rangi42/vibeEmu/UI_TODO.md

     - UI state changes,
     - window events occur.

-- **P0: Input hit-testing uses a fixed SCALE constant, not the actual drawable rect.**
+- ✅ **P0 COMPLETE:** Input hit-testing uses a fixed SCALE constant, not the actual drawable rect.
   - **Where:** `crates/vibe-emu-ui/src/main.rs` → `cursor_in_screen()`.
   - **Problem:** If the window is resized or DPI/scaling changes, “inside screen” detection becomes incorrect.
   - **Improve:** Compute the game-viewport rectangle from the `pixels` scaling renderer output (or track the final blit/scale) and test against that.